mhaidarhanif/rewinds/README.md

 The goal is to be as productive as possible to ship things fast.
 So it is a highly opinionated collection of software engineering and web development workflow, interactive UI components, functionality hooks and utilities.

 This template can still be used as is and quite stable, but will not be updated often anymore.
-See the latest continuation of this starter as [🦌 Antelapp](https://github.com/haidar-dev/antelapp).
+See the latest continuation of this starter as [🦌 Antelapp](https://github.com/haidar-dev/antelapp) that also use [Turborepo](https://turbo.build/repo) and [shadcn UI](https://ui.shadcn.com).

 Follow the progress on [GitHub @mhaidarhanif](https://github.com/mhaidarhanif) and [Twitter @mhaidarhanif](https://twitter.com/mhaidarhanif).